|Major Groups > Polypores > Inonotus radiatus|

 by Michael Kuo

-Inonotus radiatus is a fairly small annual polypore found on the deadwood of hardwoods, primarily in eastern North America.
-When young it has an attractive, yellowish, finely velvety cap--but it eventually becomes bald and darkens to brown or black.
-It is found above ground, on stumps and logs, which will help to separate it from some look-alikes.
-Ultimately, however, microscopic features (including ellipsoid spores that are pale in KOH, the absence of setal hyphae, and the presence of gorgeous, swollen hymenial setae) define the species.
+Inonotus radiatus is a fairly small annual polypore found on the deadwood of hardwoods.
+When young it has an attractive, yellowish, finely velvety cap—but it eventually becomes bald and darkens to brown or black.
+It is found well above the ground, on stumps and logs (rather than at the bases of stumps), which will help to separate it from some look-alikes.
+Ultimately, however, microscopic features (including ellipsoid spores and the presence of gorgeous, swollen hymenial setae) define the species.

-Ecology: Saprobic on the deadwood of hardwoods (especially birches and alders but also on beech, maples, and other hardwoods); causing a soft white rot; annual; growing alone, gregariously, or in shelving clusters; summer and fall (or over winter in warm climates); fairly widely distributed from the Great Plains to the maritime provinces, and rare to occasional in the Pacific Northwest (primarily on alders).
+Ecology: Saprobic on the deadwood of hardwoods; causing a soft white rot; annual; growing alone, gregariously, or in shelving clusters; summer and fall (or over winter in warm climates); originally described from England; fairly widely distributed in North America from the Great Plains to the maritime provinces and through Mexico—and rare to occasional in the Pacific Northwest (primarily on alders); common in Europe.
+The illustrated and described collections are from Illinois and Missouri.

-Cap: Usually present and well developed, but sometimes present merely as a folded-over edge above a spreading pore surface; up to 7 cm across and 6 cm deep; semicircular to kidney-shaped; often arranged in shelves and sometimes fused laterally with other caps; usually convex to planoconvex; very finely velvety when young, becoming bald with age; yellowish to orangish at first, becoming yellowish brown and eventually darkening to dark brown or black; often zoned; the margin thin and often wrinkled.
+Cap: 3–8 cm across and 2–6 cm deep; semicircular to kidney-shaped in outline; often arranged in shelves and sometimes fused laterally with other caps; usually convex to planoconvex; very finely velvety when young, becoming bald with age; yellowish to orangish at first, becoming yellowish brown to tan and eventually darkening to dark brown or black; often zoned; the margin thin and often wrinkled.

-Pore Surface: Yellowish brown when young, becoming brown; with 3-5 angular pores per mm; tubes to 8 mm deep.
+Pore Surface: grayish to yellowish brown when young, becoming darker brown; bruising brown when young and gray; with 3–4 angular pores per mm; tubes to 3 mm deep; with age becoming somewhat ragged and appearing "toothed."

-Flesh: Yellowish brown to reddish brown; corky; faintly zoned.
+Flesh: Yellowish brown to rusty brown; tough and stringy; faintly zoned.

-Microscopic Features: Spores 5-6.5 x 3-4.5 µ; smooth; ellipsoid; hyaline to faintly yellowish in KOH; inamyloid or faintly dextrinoid.
-Hymenial setae scattered; to about 50 x 12 µ; fusoid; often with a swollen base.
+Microscopic Features: Spores 5.5–7 x 3.5–4.5 µm; smooth; ellipsoid; hyaline to brownish in KOH; inamyloid or faintly dextrinoid.
+Hymenial setae scattered; 25–40 x 6–10 µm; fusoid; often with a swollen base.
 Setal hyphae absent.
-Hyphae thin- to thick-walled; 3-7 µ wide; simple-septate.
+Hyphal system monomitic; hyphae thin- to thick-walled, 2–7 µm wide, smooth; hyaline to brown-walled; clamp connections not found.

 This website contains no information about the edibility or toxicity of mushrooms.